 Portion and top with additional Parmesan, salt and freshly ground pepper.
 Or crispy pancetta if you’re a total badass.Print

-Quite possibly our favorite pasta sauce of all time, this kid-friendly Butternut Squash Pasta Sauce recipe goes great over any kind of pasta and makes enough to freeze for another night.
+This kid-friendly butternut squash sauce goes great over any kind of pasta and makes enough to freeze for another night.
 Easily vegan or dairy-free.

 - Prep Time: